GPU-Accelerated Event Reconstruction for the COMET Phase-I Experiment: Parallelization scheme

 \subsection{Implementation on CPU}

-Compared to GPU, CPU has faster core clock speed and relatively large portion of caches while having less cores and memory bandwidth.
-These different features make it efficient in processing serial tasks with a low latency instead of a high throughput.
-Therefore, to allocate more tasks for CPU threads, the algorithm was parallelized in the seed-level only: Each thread calculates $E$ of each seed by executing an unified function that includes both track recording and DCA finding for all wires.
+Compared to a GPU, a CPU has a faster core clock speed and a relatively large portion of cache while having fewer cores and less memory bandwidth.
+These different features make a CPU efficient in processing serial tasks with a low latency.
+A function for CPU was thus rearranged to allocate more tasks to a thread: each thread executes both track recording and DCA finding to calculate the RSS of each seed.
+The pseudocode for this unified function is detailed in Algorithm \ref{alg:cpu_function}.